vwgeiser/PASTEL/README.md

 # PASTEL (Predictions of AtmoSpheric Trace substances in the Environment using machine Learning)

-To view the associated publication for this project see here: link.
+To view the associated publication for this project see here: link. (upcoming!)
+For a link to all associated data used along side the above publication see here : link. (upcoming!)

 MAJOR UPDATES IN PROGESS!